huri000/SwiftEntryKit/README.md

 // Create a basic toast that appears at the top var attributes = EKAttributes.topToast

-// Set it's background to white attributes.entryBackground = .color(color: .white)
+// Set its background to white attributes.entryBackground = .color(color: .white)

 // Animate in and out using default translation